EXPLAINER: Why ‘excited delirium’ came up at Chauvin trial?

 HOW HAS EXCITED DELIRIUM COME UP?

-Defense attorney Eric Nelson last week recalled Nicole Mackenzie, a Minneapolis police officer who trains other officers in medical care and who had already testified for the prosecution.
+Nelson last week recalled Nicole Mackenzie, a Minneapolis police officer who trains other officers in medical care and who had already testified for the prosecution.

 Mackenzie told the jury that new officers are taught how to recognize signs of excited delirium.
 Suspects may be incoherent, she said, exhibit extraordinary strength, sweat or suffer from abnormal body temperature, or seem like they suddenly snapped.
 They’re taught that cardiovascular disease, drug abuse or mental illness can trigger excited delirium, she said.

-But she told the jury that she would defer to an emergency room doctor in diagnosing the condition.
+But she told the jury that she would defer to an emergency room doctor in diagnosing the condition and she didn’t know if Chauvin had received that training, which typically is provided for rookies.

 In closings Monday, prosecutor Steve Schleicher said Floyd had not exhibited any of those recognized signs.